-The Common Core Speaking and Listening Standards use the term "collaborative discussions" to refer to any discussion, including one-on-one, group discussions, and teacher-led discussions.
-This Mini Pack addresses the first anchor standard, "Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others' ideas and expressing their own clearly and persuasively."
-The exact wording varies at each grade level, but students at almost every grade level are expected to develop these skills:
+The Common Core Speaking and Listening Standards "collaborative discussions" to refer to any discussion, the term tussion, including one-on-one, group discussions, and teacher-led discussion.
+This Mini Pack addresses the first anchor standard, "Prepare to no auticipate effectively in a range of conversations and collaboration with diverse partners, building on others' ideas and expressing their own arrany and persuasively."
+The exact wording varies at each ost every grade level are expected to develop these skills:

-- Follow agreed-upon rules including listening to others, taking turns, gaining the floor in respectful ways, staying on topic, etc. - Build on others' talk and elaborate on points by linking your comments to others - Come to the discussion prepared, having read required material - Support your responses with details from the text - Pose and respond to questions to clarify or follow up on information presented by other speakers
+- Follow agreed upo respectful ways, sta ules including listening to others, taking turns, gaining the floor in staying on topic, etc. - talk and elaborate on points by linking your comments to others to the discussion prepared, having read required material your responses with details from the text - e and respond to questions to clarify or follow up on information presented by